-Firstly, the Company is subject to laws and regulations that directly affect the financial statements including financial reporting legislation, including related companies legislation, distributable profits legislation, pensions legislation in respect of multi-employer defined benefit pension schemes tax legislation and we assessed the extent of compliance with these laws and regulations as part of our procedures on the related financial statement items.
+Firstly, the Company is subject to laws and regulations that directly affect the financial statements including financial reporting legislation (including related companies legislation), distributable profits legislation and taxation legislation, and we assessed the extent of compliance with these laws and regulations as part of our procedures on the related financial statement items.

 Secondly, the Company is subject to many other laws and regulations where the consequences of non-compliance could have a material effect on amounts or disclosures in the financial statements, for instance through the imposition of fines or litigation.
-We identified the following areas as those most likely to have such an effect: GDPR compliance, health and safety legislation, fraud, corruption and bribery legislation, employment and social security legislation including minimum wage and pension auto-enrolment, recognising the nature of the Company's activities.
+We identified the following areas as those most likely to have such an effect: GDPR compliance, health and safety legislation, fraud, corruption, bribery legislation and employment and social security legislation including minimum wage and pension auto enrolment.
 Auditing standards limit the required audit procedures to identify non-compliance with these laws and regulations to enquiry of the directors and other management and inspection of regulatory and legal correspondence, if any.
 Therefore, if a breach of operational regulations is not disclosed to us or evident from relevant correspondence, an audit will not detect that breach.